stormjoannes/AI-Group-project/README.md

 ### How to create recommendations

-1. To get the CSV files and the in the database run the file 'MongoDB products to CSV.py' and wait till it finishes
+1. To get the CSV files and the in the database run the file 'MongoDB products to CSV.py' in 'backend/csv' and wait till it finishes
-2. To get the recommendations run the file 'FetchCode.py' and wait till it finishes
+2. To get the recommendations run the file 'FetchCode.py' in 'backend' and wait till it finishes